 We get a lot of questions about how to run an Arduino off of solar panels.
 We decided to do a bit of testing and came up with three pretty simple ways to run an Arduino even if you aren’t near your computer or an AC plug.

-Direct to a Solar Panel – We plugged our 2.0 Watt, 6Volt panel into the Arduino’s 5.5mm x 2.1mm DC Jack via our Generator Circuit Box.
+Direct to a Solar Panel – We plugged our 2 Watt, 6Volt panel into the Arduino’s 5.5mm x 2.1mm DC Jack via our 1 panel circuit box (don’t be mislead by the 18V in the title of the circuit box, if you connect a 6V panel, it is going to output 6V).
 On a hazy day and through a screen, it lowered the basic blink application.
 Of course, this will only work when there is sunlight and your application can work with extended downtime.
 The circuit box set has two outs so you can send power to another part of your application if needed.
 The panel is also available from Adafruit.

 Solar & Battery Hybrid – We were pointed towards these Tenergy Lithium-Ion Cells (3.7V 2600mAh) and this smart battery case (puts two Li-Ion 3.7V cells in series) by office neighbors Breakfast NY.
 We connected three of our 10Volt panels in Parallel with our Generator circuit box (As an alternative, you could wire two of our 2.0 Watt, 6Volt panels in series to charge this configuration), connected the circuit box to the Arduino’s DC Jack, then connected the second out from the circuit box to the 2 Li-Ion cells.